Mental Health Facilities Island County, WA

 Sunrise Services Inc Oak Harbor

-Sunrise Services Inc Oak Harbor is a mental health treatment center in Island County, WA, located at 530 Ne Midway Boulevard, 98277 zip code area.
-Sunrise Services Inc Oak Harbor provides telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Oak Harbor offers cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
+Sunrise Services Inc Oak Harbor is a mental health facility in Island County, WA, located at 530 Ne Midway Boulevard, 98277.
+Sunrise Services Inc Oak Harbor provides outpatient treatment and telemedicine/telehealth.
+Sunrise Services Inc Oak Harbor provides behavior modification, dialectical behavior therapy and group therapy to seniors 65 or older, young adults and adults.
 Sunrise Services Inc Oak Harbor also supports people with serious mental illness.
-Additional services at Sunrise Services Inc Oak Harbor consist of supported employment, court-ordered outpatient treatment and supported housing.
+Some other services available at Sunrise Services Inc Oak Harbor include supported housing, supported employment and case management.

 Leaps And Beyond Inc Oak Harbor

-Leaps And Beyond Inc Oak Harbor is a mental health clinic in Island County, Washington, located at 231 Se Barrington Drive, Suite 203, 98277 zip code.
-Leaps And Beyond Inc Oak Harbor offers outpatient treatment and telemedicine/telehealth.
-Leaps And Beyond Inc Oak Harbor provides cognitive behavioral therapy, dialectical behavior therapy and behavior modification to young adults, children / adolescents and adults.
-Leaps And Beyond Inc Oak Harbor also supports military families, veterans and active duty military.
+Leaps And Beyond Inc Oak Harbor is one of mental health facilities in Island County, Washington, located at 231 Se Barrington Drive, Suite 203, 98277 zip code.
+Leaps And Beyond Inc Oak Harbor provides outpatient treatment and telemedicine/telehealth.
+Leaps And Beyond Inc Oak Harbor provides dialectical behavior therapy, group therapy and behavior modification to children / adolescents, adults and young adults.
+Leaps And Beyond Inc Oak Harbor also supports active duty military, military families and veterans.

 Frequently Asked Questions About Mental Health Treatment in Island County, WA